Finding policies

 Available resource kinds

-Every policy must specify the resource kinds it needs in order to execute the Rego logic.
-The following resource kinds are available.
-Requested resource kind records for the current scan are made available to the Rego code under data.resources.<ResourceKind>.
+Every policy must specify the resource kinds it needs to execute the Rego logic.
+Requested resource kind objects for the current scan are made available to the Rego code under data.resources.<ResourceKind>.
+The following resource kinds are available:

 Finding targets